Blog

 How Trovata Can Help

-Cash flow and cash burn rate are two sometimes overlooked treasury metrics that are nevertheless critical to the future of your business.
+Cash flow and cash burn rate are two sometimes overlooked treasury metrics that are nevertheless critical to the sustainability of your business.
 No operation can survive without cash, and running the numbers helps you plan ahead and avoid a crisis.

 Trovata can help you get a crystal clear picture of your cash situation, allowing you to more accurately calculate your burn rate and runway.
 Through the use of open banking and machine learning algorithms, you can see your data across accounts, and avoid problematic cash burn with reliable forecasts.